A query string contains Unicode characters. The maximum length of a query string

 If the query string is a date in yyyy-mm-dd form, search retrieves all documents that have:

-You may have noticed that geopoint fields have not been mentioned.
+You might have noticed that geopoint fields have not been mentioned.
 At this time, you cannot specify a raw geopoint value as a string, so geopoints cannot appear in global searches.

 You can specify multiple values (separated by spaces) in a global search string.
 The white space between words, quoted strings, numbers, and dates is treated as an implicit AND operator.
 The two search strings below are almost the same; they differ in how global search treats atom fields, which is explained below: